Skip to main content

 Make New Connections on Social Media

 Social media is also a great way to meet like-minded individuals.
-Places like Facebook offers private groups where you can chat with others and share tips, stories, and anecdotes.
-Better yet, if you feel you have something to talk about that can inspire someone else, think about making a video of you talking and post it online.
+Places like Facebook offer private groups where you can chat with others and share tips, stories, and anecdotes.
+Better yet, if you feel you have something to talk about that can inspire someone else, think about making a video of you talking and posting it online.

 Join an Online Support Group